linucksrox/linucksrox.github.io/about.md

 ---
-layout: page
+layout: home
 title: About
 permalink: /about/
 ---

-This is the about page.
-I need to add more information here, but let's just leave it as is for now...
+This is the base Jekyll theme.
+You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)